 We stopped at a small cafe run by the Indian Army named Cafe Gumri just 2 – 3 kilometers before Zojila Pass.
 Here I realized for the first time that Army-run cafes are much cheaper in comparison to the private ones.
 We had a couple of Maggies and some hot coffee and it was quite good.

 We spent around 45 minutes there.
 This small pit stop was to cost us dearly.
 As soon as we reached the pass the army stopped the vehicular movement as there was some loose stone that needed to be cleared.
 We could see that the car in front of us had already passed just a couple of minutes ago.

 We had no option but to wait till the road is cleared again.

 It was a cloudless sky after many days.

 She looks a bit tired, but I fell in love with my Cutie Pie Wagon R all over again.
-She had finally made through the journey without any major hiccups.
+She had finally made it through the journey without any major hiccups.